 - 2 tbsp fresh chopped parsley

-Gently heat 1 tablespoon of olive oil in a medium pan.
-Add the garlic and saute on low heat until softened but not brown, 2-3 minutes.
+- Gently heat 1 tablespoon of olive oil in a medium pan.
+Add garlic and saute on low heat until softened but not brown, 2-3 minutes.

-Taste and season with salt and pepper.
-If the dip isn't lemony enough, add the second tablespoon of lemon juice.
+- Taste and season with salt and pepper.
+If the dip isn't lemony enough, add a second tablespoon of lemon juice.

-Transfer the bean dip to a serving bowl.
+- Transfer bean dip to a serving bowl.
 Top with parsley, reserved beans, and a little more olive oil.
 Serve with crackers, crudites, and/or bread.

 - Serving: You can serve the dip warm right after pureeing or cold, up 2 days after making the recipe.